jpvp13/CommunityBoard/README.md

 py -3 -m venv .venv
 .venv\scripts\activate

+#Installing Packages

-to install all required packages, once you have activated your virtual environment make sure to navigate into your working folder.
+To install all required packages, once you have activated your virtual environment make sure to navigate into your working folder.
 Once inside the folder, within the terminal run command

 pip install -r requirement.txt